TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### What is a PaaS?
 Platform as a Service is a specific kind of hosting provider.
 The most important thing to know about them is they are much easier to use and more approachable for beginners than other hosting providers.
 They manage many of the low-level nitty-gritty details with the underlying server infrastructure.
 Allowing us as developers to focus more of our time on building our applications instead of configuring and managing the servers they run on.

-Taking the landlord metaphor, we used earlier a little further.
-A PaaS platform is like having a landlord who takes care of all the utilities, building maintenance and security.
-While you, the developer, focuses on furnishing, decorating and living in the space.
+Taking our landlord metaphor a little further, a PaaS platform is like having a landlord who takes care of all the utilities, building maintenance and security.
+While you, the developer, focus on furnishing, decorating and living in the space.

 It's an incredibly powerful model and perfect for us right now.
 Using a PaaS provider for deployment, we can focus on learning and mastering Ruby on Rails without taking a significant diversion to learn the specialized knowledge needed to manage and maintain servers ourselves.